+For the year ended December 31, 2021, the Company recorded restructuring and other related costs of \$4.9 million.
+Of this amount, \$3.5 million related to accelerated depreciation and \$0.8 million related to severance and other employee costs as a result of the previously announced future closures of the Brampton, Toronto and St. Mary's poultry plants.
+The remaining \$0.6 million related to employee related costs for other organizational restructuring initiatives.

 For the year ended December 31, 2020, the Company recorded restructuring and other related costs of \$4.3 million.
-Of this amount, \$4.4 million related to accelerated depreciation and \$0.1 million related to severance and other employee costs as a result of the previously announced future closures of the Brampton, Toronto and St. Mary's poultry plants.
-The remaining \$0.2 million reversal related to other organizational restructuring initiatives.
+Of this amount, \$4.4 million related to accelerated depreciation and \$0.1 million related to severance and other employee related costs as a result of the previously announced future closures of the Brampton, Toronto and St. Mary's poultry plants.
+The remaining \$0.2 million reversal related to employee related costs for other organizational restructuring initiatives.

-For the year ended December 31, 2019, the Company recorded restructuring and other related costs of \$11.0 million.
-Of this amount, \$5.9 million related to accelerated depreciation and other asset write-offs, and \$0.2 million related to severance and other employee related costs as a result of the announced closure of the poultry plants in St. Mary's, Brampton, and Toronto.
-The remaining \$4.9 million related to employee related costs for other organizational restructuring initiatives.

-14. LONG-TERM DEBT
+15. LONG-TERM DEBT

 As at December 31,

-2020 2019
+2021 2020

-Revolving line of credit \$ 50,000 \$
+Revolving line of credit \$ 555,219 \$ 50,000

-U.S. term credit 337,544 346,461
+U.S. term credit 334,828 337,544

-Canadian term credit 350,000 185,000
+Canadian term credit 350,000 350,000

-Government loans 8,404 7,867
+Government loans 12,202 8,404

-Total long-term debt \$ 745,948 \$ 539,328
+Total long-term debt \$ 1,252,249 \$ 745,948

-Current \$ 900 \$ 899
+Current \$ 5,176 \$ 900

-Non-current Non-current 745,048 538,429
+Non-current 1,247,073 745,048

-Total long-term debt \$ 745,948 \$ 539,328
+Total long-term debt \$ 1,252,249 \$ 745,948

-On April 30, 2019, the Company entered into a new syndicated credit facility (the "Credit Facility") consisting of a \$1,300.0 million unsecured committed revolving line of credit maturing April 30, 2024 and two unsecured committed term credit facilities for US\$265.0 million and \$350.0 million maturing April 30, 2024 and April 30, 2023, respectively.
-The Credit Facility refinanced and replaced the Company's previous \$250.0 million and \$400.0 million unsecured committed revolving credit facilities, which were due to mature on November 7, 2019 and October 19, 2021, respectively.
+The Company has a syndicated credit facility (the "Credit Facility") consisting of a \$1,300.0 million unsecured committed revolving line of credit maturing April 30, 2024 and two unsecured committed term credit facilities for US\$265.0 million and \$350.0 million maturing April 30, 2024 and April 30, 2023, respectively.
 The Credit Facility can be drawn in Canadian or U.S. dollars and bears interest payable monthly, based on Banker's Acceptance and Prime rates for Canadian dollar loans and the London Inter-bank Offered Rate ("Libor") for U.S. dollar loans.
-The Credit Facility is intended to meet the Company's funding requirements for capital investments in addition to providing appropriate levels of liquidity and for general corporate purposes.
+The Credit Facility is intended to meet the Company's funding requirements for capital investments in addition to providing appropriate levels of liquidity for general corporate purposes.
 On December 11, 2019, the Company amended the Credit Facility to reduce interest paid upon achievement of certain sustainability targets.
-This reduction will not materialize until at least 2021, and there is no penalty for not achieving the targets.
-In addition to loans, as at December 31, 2020 the Company had drawn letters of credit of \$6.4 million on the Credit Facility (2019: \$6.2 million).
+Subsequent to the issuance of the Company's 2020 Sustainability Report, the Company successfully achieved these sustainability targets.
+This reduction has taken effect in the fourth quarter of 2021.
+There is no penalty for not achieving the targets.
+In addition to term credit, as at December 31, 2021 the Company had drawn letters of credit of \$8.2 million on the Credit Facility (2020: \$6.4 million).

 The Credit Facility requires the maintenance of certain covenants.
-As at December 31, 2020, the Company was in compliance with all of these covenants.
+As at December 31, 2021, the Company was in compliance with all of these covenants.
 The primary financial covenant requires that the Company maintain a Total Debt to Capitalization ratio below a specified threshold.

-The Company has additional uncommitted credit facilities for issuing letters of credit up to a maximum of \$125.0 million (2019: \$125.0 million).
-As at December 31, 2020, \$67.0 million of letters of credit had been issued thereon (2019: \$79.5 million).
+The Company has additional uncommitted credit facilities for issuing letters of credit up to a maximum of \$125.0 million (2020: \$125.0 million).
+As at December 31, 2021, \$66.8 million in letters of credit had been issued thereon (2020: \$67.0 million).

-The Company has various government loans on specific projects, with contractual interest rates ranging from non-interest bearing to 2.9% per annum (2019: 2.9%).
-These facilities are repayable over various terms from 2022 to 2032.
-As at December 31, 2020, \$8.4 million (2019: \$7.9 million) was outstanding.
+The Company has various government loans on specific projects, with contractual interest rates ranging from non-interest bearing to 2.9% per annum (2020: 2.9%).
+These specific facilities are repayable over various terms and are maturing from 2022 to 2032.
+As at December 31, 2021, \$12.2 million (2020: \$8.4 million) was outstanding.
 All of these facilities are committed.